Author : migbusab7P7X

 Toolkit for Training Faculty to Best Serve Student Veterans by Miguel Fernandez is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Based on a work at http://miguelfernandez.com/?p=65.
+Based on a work at https://miguelfernandez.com/?p=65.

 RESOURCES from Student Success Conference, 10/2014.
 1st Class/1st Office Hour: Prep for Student Vets